-Gamaret is an interspecies cross created at the Agroscope Research Station in Pully in 1970 from the vinifera varieties gamay and reichensteiner.
+Gamaret is a cross created at the Agroscope Research Station in Pully in 1970 from vinifera varieties gamay and reichensteiner.
 Pully B-13, as it was known then, was conceived with disease resistance in mind but also came with side benefits: early ripening properties, for one, and a dark purple color perfectly attuned to its other avowed purpose, to bulk up lighter Swiss reds.
 Its two siblings, garanoir (Pully B-28) and mara (Pully C-41), are genetically identical but bred for slightly different attributes.

-Gamaret is most commonly associated with the vineyards of Geneva and Vaud where the bulk of its 425 hectares are planted but is also found in Valais and Ticino.
+Gamaret is most commonly associated with the vineyards of Geneva and Vaud where the bulk of its 425 hectares are planted but it is also found in Valais and Ticino.
 Garanoir and its 225 hectares are mostly found in the Swiss-German cantons.
 Mara is scarcely planted at all with a mere 10 hectares in existence.

-This particular gamaret convinces me that those shortcomings are vineyard and winemaker specific and do not fairly represent the potential of the variety.
+This particular gamaret convinces me that those shortcomings are vineyard and/or winemaker specific and do not fairly represent the potential of the variety.
 More examples like this should make the case that gamaret is ready for prime time.

 Domaine du Clos des Pins is a small winery in the Dardagny suburb of Geneva.
 It has been connected to the Ramu family since 1321 and is today manned by Marc Ramu who was responsible for planting gamaret in 1990.
-An important form of validation occurred in 2015 when the Mandragore cuvée was invited to join the prestigious Mémoire des Vins Suisses collection as a top example of the variety.
+An important form of validation occurred in 2015 when Mandragore was invited to join the prestigious Mémoire des Vins Suisses collection as a top example of the variety.